Rapid Mortgage Reduction

 KiwiSaver is a voluntary, work based retirement savings scheme available to all citizens and permanent residents living or normally living in New Zealand.

-• We worked with Greg to buy our first home, and the experience was fantastic.
+• We worked with Scott in securing our first home, and our experience was 10/10 from start to finish.